advino/text2UI/README.md

 # Format
 Currently text2UI uses a lexical format as follows:

-<Element Name>, <Element Metadata>.
+Element Name, Metadata.

-Where the commas separate element name and metadata, and the period marks the end of the command
+Where the commas separate element name and metadata, and the period marks the end of the command.
+The current elements available are:

+Search, Placeholder Text.
+Header, Header Text.
+Item, Item Title, Button Title.
+Button, Button Text.